slowernews/wisdom-tldr/chapters/chapter_appendix.md

 If you want to succeed at anything in your life, then forget about the Joneses.
 You don’t need the fancy car, expensive watch, or flashy toys, spend your money on experiences, on your family, and on living a lifestyle that makes you happy.
 Don’t spend it on getting into a meaningless competition with shallow and materialistic people.

+- Success is Internal not External: If you want to achieve true fulfillment, then realize that happiness is internal.
 True fulfillment comes from living your life, not from achievement.

-Success is Internal not External: If you want to achieve true fulfillment, then realize that happiness is internal.

 Experiences worth more than material

 “The things we do that get us to feel the true, deep sense of accomplishment are things like running a marathon, climbing a mountain, writing a book, and inventing something,”

-The key to all success in life lies in education and massive action.
+- The key to all success in life lies in education and massive action.
 If you are not constantly expanding your mind, skill sets, and patterns of thought, then you are contracting them.

-The story he told me was a combination of luck, learning skills, building a network, and acting on the intersection of all of the above.
+- The story he told me was a combination of luck, learning skills, building a network, and acting on the intersection of all of the above.
 But more than anything, it’s being open to surrender.
 Surrendering to constant reinvention.

-> *'Everything is possible.
-The impossible just takes longer.' -- Dan Brown*
-> *'Whether you think you can, or you think you can't, you're right.' -- Henry Ford* (power of belief) -->
+-->